 Paul’s Heart’s Desire and Prayer

 10 Truly, brothers, my heart’s desire and prayer to God is for their salvation.
-2 For I bear them witness that they are zealous for God, but not according to knowledge.
-3 For failing to understand1 God’s righteousness, and seeking to establish a righteousness of their own, they have refused to submit to the righteousness of God.
+2 For I bear them witness that they are zealous for God, but not in accordance with knowledge.
+3 For ignoring1 God’s righteousness, and seeking to establish a righteousness of their own, they have not submitted to the righteousness that comes from God.
 4 For Christ is the goal2 of the Law, resulting in righteousness for everyone who believes.

 Moses Himself Wrote of Christ

-5 For Moses writes about the righteousness that is based on the Law, saying: “The man who practices these things will live because of them.”3 6But the righteousness that is based on faith speaks like this: “Do not say in your heart, ‘Who will ascend into heaven?’ (that is, to bring Christ down from above) 7 or, ‘Who will descend into the abyss?’ (that is, to bring up Christ from the dead).”
+5 For Moses writes about the righteousness that comes through the Law, saying: “The man who practices these things will live because of them.”3 6But the righteousness that comes through faith speaks like this: “Do not say in your heart, ‘Who will ascend into heaven?’ (that is, to bring down Christ from above) 7 or, ‘Who will descend into the abyss?’ (that is, to bring up Christ from the dead).”
 8 But what does it say?
 It says, “The word is near you, even in your mouth and in your heart,”4—that is, the word about faith that we proclaim, 9 that if you confess5 with your mouth Jesus as Lord, and believe in your heart that God has raised him from the dead, you will be saved.
 10 For with the heart one believes, resulting in righteousness; and with the mouth confession is made, resulting in salvation.
-11 For the scripture says, “Whoever believes in him will not be put to shame.”6 12 For there is no distinction between Jew and Greek, for the same Lord is lord of all, overflowing in riches to all who call on him.
+11 For the Scripture says, “Whoever believes in him will not be put to shame.”6 12 For there is no distinction between Jew and Greek, for the same Lord is lord of all, overflowing in riches to all who call on him.
 13 For, “Whoever calls on the name of the Lord will be saved.”7

 14 How then can8 they call on him in whom they’ve not believed?
-And how can they believe in him whom9 they’ve never heard?
+And how can they believe in him whom9 they have never heard?
 And how can they hear without a herald?
-15 And how can they serve as heralds unless they’re sent?
+15 And how can they serve as heralds unless they are sent?
 Just as it is written, “How beautiful are the feet of those who bring good news of good things!”10 16 But not all have obeyed11 the good news.
 For Isaiah says, “Lord, who has believed our report?”12 17 So then: Faith comes by hearing, and hearing through the word of13 Christ.

-18 “But I say, surely they have never heard!”
-O but they have!
-For, “Their voice has gone out to all the earth, and their words to the ends of the world.”14 19 “But I say, surely Israel didn’t know!”
-First Moses says, “I will provoke you to jealousy by that which is not a nation; I will move you to anger by a nation without understanding.”15 20 And later on Isaiah grows very bold, saying, “I was found by those who never sought me; I have shown myself16 to those who never asked for me.”17 21 But concerning Israel he says, “All day long I have stretched out my hands to a disobedient and contentious18 people.”19
+18 “But I say, surely they’ve never heard!”
+On the contrary: “Their voice has gone out to all the earth, and their words to the ends of the world.”14 19 “But I say, surely Israel didn’t know!”
+First Moses says, “I will provoke you to jealousy by that which is not a nation; I will move you to anger by a nation without understanding.”15 20 And later on Isaiah grows very bold, saying, “I was found by those who did not seek me; I have shown myself16 to those who did not ask for me.”17 21 But concerning Israel he says, “All day long I have stretched out my hands to a disobedient and contentious18 people.”19